adelhult/hylla/README.md

 hylla new ezgallery web php --commands --github adelhult ezgallery
 ```

 This single command creates a project named *ezgallery* and clones a repo with the same name from my Github account adelhult.
 The two subject tags *web* and *php* are added as well to make it easier to later search for the project.
-The `--commands` flag means that a text editor will open and allow you to write a list of commands that are executed every time a project is opened.
+The `--commands` flag means that a text editor will open and allow you to write a list of commands that are executed every time the project is opened.
 For example, if it's a coding project you're working on it might be handy to directly open your favourite text editor or execute some custom setup commands.

 **More information about using all of Hyllas commands and options can be found by using the `--help` option or reading the [documentation](https://github.com/adelhult/hylla/wiki).**